 Condo ownership is becoming very popular.
 Retirees are choosing condo living so they can enjoy home ownership without many of the associated maintenance issues that become difficult as they age.
 Condos are also typically smaller than many single family homes, so it's a good way to "downsize."
 At the other end of the spectrum, many young folks are choosing to buy a condo for similar reasons- less hassle with maintenance and upkeep while they live their busy, mobile lives.
 They also appreciate the opportunity to build equity by owning the property instead of simply paying rent on an apartment.

 If you fall in one of these two categories or are looking to buy a condo for other reasons, this post will be very helpful for you.
-I explain the difference between condo insurance and home insurance, plus discuss two typical condo agreements and how insurance responds to those agreements.
+I explain the difference between Ohio condo insurance and Ohio home insurance, plus discuss two typical condo agreements and how insurance responds to those agreements.
 It's organized as easy to read Questions and Answers (designated by Q and A).

 Q. How is condo insurance different from home insurance?

 A. The main difference lies in what part of the building you own and what part you are responsible for insuring.
 A typical home policy insures an entire dwelling (such as a single family home).
 When you buy a single family home, you are responsible for insuring the entire structure (and if you have a loan, you're definitely responsible for the whole thing!)